ninelabs/ninelabs.com/_posts/2014-12-05-brand-experience.md

 ### Having No Design is a Design, too

 Brand experience design must be focused and intentional.
 Otherwise you leave the design up for grabs.
-If you don&rsquo;t design the your brand&rsquo;s message someone else is doing it for you.
+If you don&rsquo;t design the your brand&rsquo;s message, someone else is doing it for you.

 > If you choose not to decide you still have made a choice. *"Freewill" by Rush*

 Think how easily the press can sway public opinion about a company.
-This is happening at a smaller scale in everyday conversations all the time.
-People talk to each other about their experiences with products and brands, new feelings get formed, and someone else just designed your brand.
+This is happening all the time on a smaller scale in everyday conversations.
+People talk to each other about their experiences with products and brands, new feelings get formed, and, suddenly, someone else just designed your brand.

 ### Consistency is Key
 This is made easier by inconsistent brand messaging.
-If messaging in your product, your website, and your social channels aren&rsquo;t consistent you&rsquo;re leaving gaps for people to fill in their own assumptions, or worse, for competitors to fill with negativity.
+If messaging in your product, your website, and your social channels isn't consistent, you&rsquo;re leaving gaps for people to fill in with their own assumptions, or worse, for competitors to fill with negativity.

 ### Take Control
 The easiest way to mitigate the risk of your brand being redefined around you is to take action.
 Take time to think about the soul of the company.
 Think about how you want people to feel about the company and its products.
 Be intentional about making sure your messaging is consistent across every channel (even the ones you might not think are important).